Here’s where you will find out what to do — from daily routines to absences, illnesses and emergencies, snow days, and more…

-Children who arrive late must go directly to the Main Office where they will be entered into the late log and issued a late pass.
-Children in Kindergarten or First Grade are advised to have a parent escort the to the Main Office when arriving late.
+Children who arrive late must go directly to the Main Office where they will be entered into the late log and issued a late sticker.
+Children in Kindergarten or First Grade are advised to have a parent escort them to the Main Office when arriving late.

 For your child’s safety, before leaving the school dismissal area, please make sure that your child shakes hands with their teacher.
 The person picking up the student must be acknowledged by the teacher.

 Please try not to be late when picking up children at the end of the day.
 Late pick-ups are extremely upsetting to the child.
-Students who are not picked up at dismissal time will wait in the Auditorium with school staff and parents or caregivers will sign children out from that location.
-This will help to expedite the dismissal process.
+Students who are not picked up at dismissal time will wait in the Main Office with school staff.
+Parents must sign their child out before leaving the office.

 Dismissal to Bus

 At 2:25PM, students taking the bus are excused and escorted by teaching assistants to the school’s Mezzanine level.
 The students are supervised by our School Aide and Teaching Assistants until each bus pulls up to the school drop off/pick up bus door location on the E. 95th Street Cafeteria door.